liuanji/pyjuice-benchmarks/README.md

 ## Usage

 Make sure PyJuice is properly installed.
 You can find more instructions in the repository.
-Or install it with pip:
+The simplest way is to install it with pip:

 ```
 pip install pyjuice